Coronavirus: Johnson & Johnson delays vaccine delivery to Europe | DW | 13.04.2021

-Johnson & Johnson are pushing back the rollout of their single-dose vaccine over reports of blood clots.
-Previously, US authorities urged a pause in using the vaccine.
+Johnson & Johnson is pushing back the EU rollout of its single-dose vaccine following reports of blood clots.
+Previously, US authorities had urged a pause on use of the vaccine.

-Johnson & Johnson said it would delay the rollout of its vaccine in Europe after the US announced a pause in rolling out the vaccine earlier Tuesday.
+Johnson & Johnson announced that it would delay the rollout of its vaccine in Europe after US officials urged a pause on administering the jab earlier on Tuesday.

-"We are aware of an extremely rare disorder involving people with blood clots in combination with low platelets in a small number of individuals who have received our COVID-19 vaccine," the pharma giant said in a statement, adding they have been "reviewing these cases with European health authorities."
+"We are aware of an extremely rare disorder involving people with blood clots in combination with low platelets in a small number of individuals who have received our COVID-19 vaccine," the pharma giant announced in a statement, adding the company has been "reviewing these cases with European health authorities."

 The US company had sent its first vaccine delivery to Europe earlier this week.
 It was scheduled to send about 50 million doses by the end of June.

-Earlier on Tuesday, US health agencies recommendedan immediate pause in the rollout of the Johnson & Johnson coronavirus vaccine, according to a US Food and Drug Administration (FDA) statement released Tuesday.
+Earlier on Tuesday, US health agencies recommendedan immediate pause on use of the Johnson & Johnson coronavirus vaccine, according to a US Food and Drug Administration statement released Tuesday.

 According to the FDA, six vaccine recipients developed rare blood clots within about two weeks of being inoculated.